buildpacks/docs/content/docs/for-buildpack-authors/concepts/build-plan.md

 ## Resources

-For more about build plans, look at [Use the build plan]( https://buildpacks.io/docs/for-buildpack-authors/how-to/write-buildpacks/use-build-plan/)
+For further examples and guidance on using the build plan, see the [how-to page]( https://buildpacks.io/docs/for-buildpack-authors/how-to/write-buildpacks/use-build-plan/).